- What does sufficiency mean?

 - "Each local authority has a duty, under section 10 of the Children Act (2004) to decide to promote co-operation with its relevant partners with a view to improving the wellbeing of children in the authority's area."

-Aside from being a statutory duty however, we also know that working to secure the right amount of appropriate provision, in the right places and at the right time, makes a massive difference to Surrey's looked after children and care leavers, and is a key part of how we can enable them to achieve better outcomes.
+Aside from being a statutory duty however, we also know that working to secure the right amount of appropriate provision, in the right places and at the right time, makes a massive difference to Surrey's children and young people, and is a key part of how we can enable them to achieve better outcomes.

 Our current context

 Looked after sufficiency

 In Surrey, at the time of developing our sufficiency strategy (31 March 2020) there were:

 - 2,106 children with active Child in Need plans

 - 694 children with an active Child Protection plan